rust-lang/rust/src/doc/book/compiler-plugins.md

 use syntax::parse::token;
 use syntax::tokenstream::TokenTree;
 use syntax::ext::base::{ExtCtxt, MacResult, DummyResult, MacEager};
-use syntax::ext::build::AstBuilder;  // trait for expr_usize
+use syntax::ext::build::AstBuilder;  // A trait for expr_usize.
 use syntax::ext::quote::rt::Span;
 use rustc_plugin::Registry;